trust-mfn-berlin/animals-as-objects/vault/story.the-afterlife-of-zoo-animals.md

 <figcaption>

-_Searching the mammal collection of the Museum for Natural History Berlin, November 2020.
+_Searching the mammal collection of the Museum of Natural History Berlin, November 2020.
 (Image: Mareike Vennen/MfN.
 All rights reserved.)_

 </figcaption>